Families experiencing homelessness have a particularly hard time finding support.

 Families Housed or Prevented From Falling into Homelessness

 In the News

 How Is This Different From Our Larger Community Resource Exchange?

 - Family Resource Exchange events happen throughout the year.

 - They’re at a variety of locations around King County to meet the needs of as many families as possible.

-- Most importantly, families experiencing homelessness or right on the edge of it have unique needs that often differ from other homeless populations, and this event gets them what they need all in one place.
+- Families experiencing homelessness, or are at risk of becoming homeless, have unique needs and this event gets them what they need all in one place.

-Want to take the lead on these life-changing events? email Andrea Anderson, United Way director of foundation and corporate relations.
+Want to take the lead on these life-changing events?
+Email Carrie Bates.
 Volunteers are also needed to make these events happen, so check back for openings.